 Computational mechanics, mechanics of heterogeneous materials, molecular dynamics simulations and atomistic-to-continuum coupling, stochastic solvers, statistical inverse problem and model validation, stochastic analysis, uncertainty quantification in science and engineering

 Johann Guilleminot is the Paul Ruffin Scarborough Associate Professor of Engineering and an Associate Professor of Civil and Environmental Engineering at Duke University.
 He joined Duke on July 1, 2017.

-Prior to that, he was an assistant professor in the Multiscale Modeling and Simulation Laboratory at Université Paris-Est in France, and held a visiting assistant professor position in the Duke Department of Civil and Environmental Engineering.
+Prior to that, he held a Maître de Conférences position in the Multiscale Modeling and Simulation Laboratory at Université Paris-Est in France.

 - Ph.D.
 Lille University of Science and Technology (France), 2008